hardik1vaibhav/Excel-Fundamentals-for-Data-Analysis/README.md

     Data Validation: A feature designed to control what a user can enter into a cell <br>
 24) **COUNTA** function counts the number of non-empty cells.
 COUNT Function only counts cells containing numbers <br>
 25) **OFFSET** function returns a cell/a range that is a specified number of rows and columns from a cell/range <br>

+## Named Ranges and Excel Tips

+### 16) Absolute Referencing
+Named Ranges are essential for automation.
+Absolute Referencing, a fixed cell reference, is copied/moved with the shortcut key F4 or Function + F4.
+Naming of Named Ranges should follow specific criteria:
+- Maximum of 255 characters.
+- Must start with a letter.
+- Use letters, numbers, and underscores.
+- Avoid spaces, hyphens, and most punctuations.
+- Must be unique within the workbook.
+- Cannot be a cell reference.

+### 17) Define Name
+Define Name is a tool for creating named ranges with added specificity.
+Navigate to Formulas, then Define Name.
+A new window allows you to allow/restrict named ranges within the workbook or a particular worksheet.

+### 18) Create From Selection
+Automatically create named ranges from selected cells using Create From Selection in the Formulas tab.
+This feature enables the simultaneous creation of multiple Named Ranges based on existing labels in the workbook.

+### 19) Managing Named Ranges
+Edit existing Named Ranges by using the Name Manager tool in the Formulas tab.

+**Tip:** Deleting a named range won't replace it with the original cell reference; instead, it will result in an error.

+### 20) Use Formulas
+Show all formulas within a worksheet using the Use Formulas feature.
+Accessible through the Formulas tab, this list is a static snapshot and doesn't automatically update if named ranges are modified.
+Note that Name Manager does not allow changing the scope of a named range.

+### 21) COUNTIFS and COUNTIF
+COUNTIFS function counts cells matching multiple criteria (up to 127 criteria).
+There's also COUNTIF for a single criterion.

+### 22) SUMIFS
+SUMIFS function sums cells that match multiple criteria.

+### 23) Automation Workbooks & Data Validation with Named Ranges
+Data Validation is a feature designed to control cell inputs.
+Named Ranges play a crucial role in automating workbooks and enhancing data validation.

+### 24) COUNTA and COUNT Functions
+COUNTA counts the number of non-empty cells, while COUNT only counts cells containing numbers.

+### 25) OFFSET Function
+The OFFSET function returns a cell or range that is a specified number of rows and columns from a given cell or range.
 ## Week 4
 26) **Creating a Table**: Go to any cell within the collection of rows and columns which you want to form a table from.
 Go to Insert Tab and then go to Create Table.
 After completing the process of making a table, a brand new tab named *Table Design* will appear. <br>
 **TIP**: When removing Tables, cell formatting will remain, as it is not automatically removed from the table.
 To remove the table, just go to Convert to Range.